 Concurrently with the closing of the TZ Acquisition, GMIN and ELD entered into an investor rights agreement, which granted ELD certain rights for so long as it maintains a 10% or more interest in the share capital of the Corporation, on an undiluted basis.
-See "General Development of the Business - Three-Year History - Financial Year Ended December 31, 2021, and up to the Date of this Annual Information Form - TZ Acquisition - Closing".
+See "General Development of the Business - Three-Year History - Financial Year Ended December 31, 2021 - TZ Acquisition - Closing" and "Market for Securities - Escrowed Securities and Securities Subject to Contractual Restriction on Transfer".